Placer County supervisors appoint new district attorney

 “It’s good to be coming home.
 I have always loved Placer County and I have always loved the Placer County District Attorney’s Office,” said Gire.
 “I am excited to be leading such a talented team that has earned the reputation for being one of the best district attorney offices in the state.”

 Gire has served in a variety of prosecutorial roles throughout his two-decade-long career, conducting more than 100 jury trials involving complex issues faced in criminal law.
 During his time with the Sacramento D.A.’s office, Gire served five years in the Gangs and Hate Crimes Division and was later selected to lead the Justice, Training and Integrity Division.
-In his role as assistant chief deputy, Gire continued overseeing the Justice, Training and Integrity Division, along with the Community Prosecution Unit, Legislative Affairs, Government Relations, as well as the Community Outreach and Media Relations Division.
+In his role as an assistant chief deputy, Gire continued overseeing the Justice, Training and Integrity Division, along with the Community Prosecution Unit, Legislative Affairs, Government Relations, as well as the Community Outreach and Media Relations Division.

 The Placer County District Attorney is an elected position, that serves as the public prosecutor and assists victims of crimes, while managing a staff of 118 employees, including 44 attorneys, at offices in Roseville and North Lake Tahoe.
 The district attorney is also responsible for protecting the well-being of children, assisting with investigations conducted by law enforcement and making ethical decisions when initiating prosecution.